Ezequiel (footballer, born 1998)

-Ezequiel Santos da Silva (born 9 March 1998), simply known as Ezequiel, is a Brazilian footballer who plays as a winger for Athletic.
+Ezequiel Santos da Silva (born 9 March 1998), simply known as Ezequiel, is a Brazilian professional footballer who plays as a winger for V.League 1 club Thep Xanh Nam Dinh.

 Career

 On 14 January 2019, Sport Recife announced that they had loaned Ezequiel and his teammate Leandro from Botafogo for the 2019 season.

+On 22 July 2026, Ezequiel moved to Vietnam, joining V.League 1 club Thep Xanh Nam Dinh.